-Sharing of communal food is prohibited.
-Optional-Describe other measures (e.g. providing senior-only hours): MEAGURES THAT COMMUNICATE TO THE RURL IS D. MEASURES THAT COMMUNICATE TO THE PUBLIC A copy of this protocol is posted at all public entrances to the facility.
-Signage has been posted to provide clear guidance to the public about how to maintain safety within the facility (e.g., maintaining physical distance, wear face covering, etc.).
-Signage is posted at each public entrance of the facility to inform all employees and visitors that they should: Avoid entering the facility if they have a cough or fever.
-Online outlets of the workplace (website, social media, etc.) provide clear information about hours, required use of face coverings, policies in regard to making appointments, and other relevant issues.
-E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that are critical to the customers/clients have been prioritized.
-Transactions or services that can be offered remotely have been moved on-line.
-Measures are instituted to assure access to goods and services for visitors who have mobility limitations and/or are at high risk in public spaces.
-A Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
-You may contact the following person with any questions or comments about this protocol: siness Phone number: e Last rised:
+E. MEASURES T HAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that ar re critical to the customers/clients have been prioritized. ☐ Transactions or services that can be offered remotely have been moved on-line. ☐ Measures are instituted to assure access to goods and services for visitors who have mobility limitations and/or are at high risk in public spaces.
+Any additional measures not included above should be listed on separate pages, which the business should attach to this document.
+You may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: Date Last Revised: